kubeshop/testkube-dashboard/CONTRIBUTING.md

 ### Error Reporting

-The errors are automatically reported in the Sentry organization.
+The errors are automatically reported in the Sentry organization, and assigned to specific releases.